cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 ---

-## When not to use RAG
+## When RAG Adds Risk

 RAG creates false certainty under specific conditions.
-Recognizing these before deployment is a critical product decision.
+Detecting those conditions before deployment is a core product decision.

 **The answer requires reasoning or derivation.** When the answer does not exist in any retrievable text and must be computed or inferred, RAG will return tangentially related content that the model treats as evidence.
 Use direct LLM reasoning, rule engines, or hybrid architectures that separate retrieval from inference.

 **Events are still unfolding.** When ground truth is unstable, retrieval amplifies noise while ambiguity remains open.
 The system retrieves conflicting or outdated information and synthesizes a confident-sounding answer from unreliable sources.
 Use event-state tracking and uncertainty-aware response generation.

-**The query is abstract or intent-based.** "Why did this happen?" or "What should we do about this?" operate on a different semantic plane than available text.
-Embedding similarity breaks down.
-Use LLM-driven synthesis with explicit problem decomposition.
+**The query is abstract or intent-based.** Why-did-this-happen and what-should-we-do queries operate on a different semantic plane than most source text.
+Embedding similarity degrades.
+Use LLM-driven synthesis with explicit decomposition.

-**Errors are costly and irreversible.** This is the most important condition.
-When incorrect answers carry legal, financial, or safety consequences, RAG's tendency to produce "well-grounded-looking but wrong" answers becomes actively dangerous.
-Use human-in-the-loop validation, hard confidence thresholds that trigger escalation, and explicit "I don't know" responses when evidence is thin.
+**Errors are costly and irreversible.** This is the highest-priority condition.
+When wrong answers carry legal, financial, or safety consequences, plausible-but-wrong grounded output becomes dangerous.
+Use human-in-the-loop validation, hard confidence thresholds with escalation, and explicit low-confidence responses when evidence is thin.

-Saying "the system should not answer this question" is a legitimate design decision.
-It requires pushing back against stakeholders who want full automation and accepting that some problems need a human in the loop regardless of how capable the model appears.
+A valid product decision is system abstention for specific queries.
+That decision requires clear escalation paths and stakeholder alignment on human review.

 ---